The Savant Class

 Perfect Recall

-You can recall picture-perfect details from things that you commit to memory.
-If you spend at least 1 minute observing an object or creature, you can perfectly recall any observable information about that creature or object point in the future.
+You can recall picture-perfect details from anything that you commit to memory.
+If you spend at least 1 minute observing an object or creature, you can perfectly recall any observable information about it at any point in the future.

-For example, you could perfectly memorize a map, a page from a tome, a work of art, or the appearance of a creature.
+For example, you could memorize a map, one page from a book, a mysterious inscription, or a creature's appearance.

 Quick Study